DopanPlugins/Srpg-plugins/README.md

 this Switch makes sure that extra actions dont trigger a "MapActionText" or "MapBattle_pre-action phase" (to avoid bugs)

- The MapForceAction Plugin allows use to make "duo combo skill", "double skills" or , skills that trigger other units to use other skills on oher targets..
+ The MapForceAction Plugin allows us to make "duo combo skill", "double skills" or , skills that trigger other units to use other skills on other targets..

- ===> currently i will mostly work on rework some of my plugins and to test other new plugins,.. cheers
+ ===> currently i will mostly work on rework&test some of my plugins and to test other new srpg-plugins,.. cheers